px1624/chess-bot/README.md

 4. The only known glitch so far is when the user erroneously enters an invalid value for the rows.
 Because the input is coming in as a string,and using stoi, if the user incorrectly enters the row, an stoi error will occur, ending the game.
 We did not intend for this to happen.

+5. If you would like to check the win conditions (check and stalemate), we have prepared test cases that show that these work.
+For testing checkmate, run
+"./chess_player < test2.txt" and to check stalemate, run "./chess_player < input3.txt"